RubyLearning/blog/content/post/2007/05/02/rails-developers-in-india-id-recommend.md

 [RubyLearning.com](http://rubylearning.com/), who are looking for **Rails developers in India** for their projects.
-As I don’t do this myself, I have to keep giving out a list of Rails developers I know and trust or have had good feedback about.
+As I don’t do this myself, I have to keep giving out a list of Rails developers I know and trust or have had good feedback about.<!--more-->

 My previous blog post [Ruby on Rails in India](http://rubylearning.com/blog/2007/04/24/ruby-on-rails-in-india/)